nateemma/strategies/README.md

 - PCA
 - Anomaly
 - NNTC
-- NNPredict

 _NOTES_:

-- I am currently replacing the NNBC strategies with equivalent NNTC strategies.
+- I have replaced the NNBC strategies with equivalent NNTC strategies.
 They are essentially the same, but NNBC uses separate buy and sell neural network models, while NNTC use a single model to predict buy/sell/hold.
-This appears to work better and uses less memory (one model instead of two)
+This appears to work better and uses less memory (one model instead of two).<br>

 - _**Binance**_: I live in the USA, and the Binance exchange recently blocked API access from here.
 So, I cannot ( easily) test the code in the binance exchange directory.
 I know I could use a VPN, but I'm busy with a bunch of other